 The moment you decide to scale horizontally, it’s day zero for you and the entire application may require an architectural change.
 So my humble suggestion is to scale horizontally as long as possible.

 Humble suggestions on designing Database Architecture :

-One: Never limit yourself running single instance to save some cost.
-From day one, you must opt for a replication server sitting at different geo-location.
-At initial stage we try to keep application and Db on same machine to save some cost.
-But, what happens if you are attacked with a ransomware, when you are just getting started?
+One: Never limit yourself to running a single instance to save some cost.
+From day one, you must opt for a replication server sitting at a different geo-location.
+At the initial stage, we try to keep the application and DB on the same machine to save some cost.
+But, what happens if you are attacked with ransomware when you are just getting started?
 Your replication server will come to your rescue.
 There will be some downtime, but it will save you from going into depression.
-So thumb rule is to use a replication server from day one of your business.
+So the thumb rule is to use a replication server from day one of your business.

-Important Note: RAID and replication is not same.
-RAID can safeguard you from physical damage of disk but not from ransomware.
+Important Note: RAID and replication are not the same.
+RAID can safeguard you from physical damage to disk but not from ransomware.

-Three: When you reach the write bottleneck (IOPS), try to use one of your replication machines as read node.
-Even if it fails to handle the desired load of traffic, do not waste your time in adding a new machine to your cluster.
-If you have more than two machines and make one of them as a proxy.
-(Details on setting up of Proxy is out of the scope of this blog, but it’s not that complicated if you know how to do it.
+Three: When you reach the write bottleneck (IOPS), try to use one of your replication machines as a reading node.
+Even if it fails to handle the desired load of traffic, do not waste your time adding a new machine to your cluster.
+If you have more than two machines and make one of them a proxy.
+(Details on setting up of Proxy are out of the scope of this blog, but it’s not that complicated if you know how to do it.